Johnrey2k22/GEMAO_FLASK/MyFlaskapp/games/README.md

 # Games Directory

-This directory contains all the Naruto-themed mini-games for the GEMAO Flask application.
+This directory contains all the Naruto-themed mini-games for the NinjaVerse Flask application.

 ## Available Games